 Full DfE funding, with no cost to the participant, is available to leaders employed:

 - in a maintained nursery school in England

-- in a preschool class that's part of a school in England
+- in a preschool class or nursery that’s part of a maintained school in England

 - in a nursery that is registered on the Ofsted Early Years Register

 - as a childminder and registered on the Ofsted Early Years Register or with a registered Childminder Agency and working with early years children

 Depending on your type of setting, you may be able to get funding for more than one NPQ.
 You will only be eligible for funding for each NPQ once though.
 If you withdraw or fail your course you cannot get funded again for the same NPQ.

 If you have a line manager or work in a setting with a head teacher, speak to them to get their support to do this NPQ.
 Otherwise, progress straight to Step 2.

 Choose from one of the following DfE-approved providers that offer this NPQ:

 - Ambition Institute